Documentation

 Photography

-When young, I maintained the opinion that photography destroys the memory of a travel, therefore I first traveled without camera, including a six months journey through Asia in 1988.
+When young, I was of the opinion that photography destroys the memory of a travel, therefore I first traveled without camera, including a six months journey through Asia in 1988.
 Only once I became interested in art, I started photography for the purpose of documentation, but soon realized that I have a good eye for framing a picture.
 Still, I usually only photograph when I travel, and I have a hard time photographing people unless I am specifically asked to do so.
 This is, of course, also reflected in the galleries on this site.